Please submit forms to:

 - Visitor spaces are reserved 24 hours a day, 7 days a week for business visitors to the College.

-- Faculty and Staff spaces are reserved 24 hours a day, 7 days a week.
-(Lynn, Wesley, Comm., & Buildings & Grounds Lot, Gateway Lot)
+- Most Faculty and Staff spaces are reserved 24 hours a day, 7 days a week.
+(Lynn, Comm., & Buildings & Grounds Lot, Gateway Lot)

-- Students may park in the AC Parking Lot and Skeath Lot from 5PM to 7AM daily.
+- Students may park in the AC Parking Lot, Skeath Lot and Wesley Lot from 5PM to 7AM daily.

 - Parking on Warrior Way is restricted unless otherwise authorized by the Director of Public Safety.
 Vehicles may stop to load/unload for a period of time not exceeding 15 minutes provided the emergency flashers are activated.